harshalmali5/ai-workflow/README.md

 This repository contains a self‑contained Python implementation of a simple AI workflow that ingests raw inquiry emails, extracts structured information, drafts an acknowledgment response, generates a quote based on a local price list and tiered discount rules, and records an activity log.
-The workflow matches the specification described in the assignment brief for a deterministic offline system that processes an inbox directory and persists artefacts to the filesystem.

 ## Project structure